The First-Time Visitor’s Guide to Dining in Philadelphia

-If you’re going to the Italian Market (you probably are), end the afternoon with a sit-down meal at Kalaya — the Philly restaurant serving some of the best Thai food in the country.
-Yep, the country.
-Owner Nok Suntaranon is uncompromising in her commitment to presenting her native Southern Thai food in its most classic form.
+After humble beginnings as a BYOB in the Italian Market, Kalaya is all grown up.
+This restaurant reinvented itself in a much larger Fishtown space at the end of 2022, but continues to serve some of the best Thai food in the country, now in a bigger space with more tables, a larger menu, and the welcome addition of a liquor license do you can have a beer slushy with your meal.
+Owner Nok Suntaranon (Philly’s latest winner of the James Beard Foundation’s Best Chef Mid-Atlantic Award) is uncompromising in her commitment to presenting her native Southern Thai food in its most classic form.
 That means there are no spice level alterations available, so come ready and willing to endure the heat or don’t come at all.
 Ideal ordering here includes: a plate of little flower-shaped shaw muang dumplings stuffed with ground chicken, cold and crunchy laab ped, and one or two of the curry options (the scallop version with long hots and coconut cream is particularly mind-blowing).
-Note that this is another BYO, so grab a bottle or a couple cans to bring along.
-If it’s a weekend, you’ll be better off reserving a table ahead of time, and there’s also plenty of seating outside.
-764 South 9th Street, Bella Vista.
+You’ll definitely need a reservation, although they do take walk-ins at the bar if you’re committed to waiting.
+4 West Palmer Street, Fishtown.

 Sarcone’s is one of several old school Italian bakeries in the Italian Market neighborhood.
 It has many delicious items, including hoagie rolls and Italian sweets, but it is also most perfectly situated to give you your tomato pie fix.
 For the uninitiated, tomato pie is a regional delicacy (we have a lot of those here, have you noticed?) of thick, square-style pizza topped only with a sweet, thick, tomato sauce and maybe a sprinkle of pecorino cheese — traditionally served cold or at room temperature.
 Sarcone’s has a very good version.
 758 South 9th Street, Bella Vista.